Thi version has been superceded

 Heads-Up People: May 2018 could be a mini-watershed month.
-I’m expecting 3 (three) new Garmin models this month.
-It looks like there is an imminent Vivoactive 3 MUSIC.
+I’m expecting 3 (three) new Garmin models imminently.
+For starters, it looks like there is an Vivoactive 3 MUSIC.
 We could finally see the Forerunner 245, maybe a Forerunner 245 Music and, maybe, a Forerunner 745XT – however instead of those Forerunners it looks like we will be getting a Forerunner 45 and 45Music.
 There will also be a revamped Fenix 5 plus.
 I somewhat doubted that there would be a ‘plus’ branded anything from Garmin yet we’ve just had the release of the Edge 520plus so maybe the other rumours WERE true.
 We shall soon find out.

 So the new Garmin ‘thread’ could be: MUSIC plus PAYMENTS plus HARDWARE FIXES in PLUS versions and maybe GALILEO – and that could all start to be rolled out over vivoactive, forerunner, edge and Fenix devices in total or in part. eg we could get a Fenix 5 plus that supports GALILEO, MUSIC and whose sensors connect properly – tho, perhaps more likely, there would eventually be a Fenix 5M (Music) and a Fenix 5plus (sans music)…5MusicPlus?!?

 Not enough for you?
 An Edge 830 and Edge 530 (possibly) also look likely for 2018

 The word Galileo might start to be used by me more often in the same sentence as ‘Garmin’ and, of course, I will then have to use the word Garmin-tastic; which has now finally made the Oxford English Dictionary.
 At least I will use the word garmintastic if the new and exciting tech features work.
 (Galileo is in the interesting Edge 130 and Foretrex models already, BTW.)